MichaelB167/sql-references-join/README.md

 Let's write some queries that focus on people, addresses, and cities.

 We'll run the script in `update/addresses.sql` to arbitrarily associates addresses with cities.
+Be sure to check that the people IDs and addresses correctly align.

 To get a list of all people, along with their address and city, we could write